Infant Feeding

 Breast Start Groups

-In Doncaster, you can attend our Breast Start Groups either whilst pregnant or when your baby/babies have arrived.
-These groups usually take place at your local Family Hubs or other community venues by the Doncaster Health Visiting team, and are designed to offer a warm and supportive group environment where you can access support and guidance from professionals and fellow feeding mums.
-Find out more about the Breast Start sessions HERE.
+In Doncaster, you can attend Breast Start Groups either whilst pregnant or when your baby/babies have arrived.
+These groups usually take place at your local Family Hubs or other community venues and are delivered by the Doncaster Health Visiting Team.
+The groups offer a warm and welcoming environment to meet other parents where you can access support and guidance from professionals.
+Find out more about the Breast Start session HERE.

 First Friends Groups

-If you dont feel like attending a dedicated breastfeeding group but still want to join in a local group with other mums in a breastfeeding-friendly environment, you can always try the First Friends Groups, also run by the Doncaster Health Visiting team - it's another great way to meet other parents in your area and get in those early of socialising your little one with other babies, whilst having access to feeding support from the professionals should you need it.
-Find our more about First Friends groups HERE
+First Friends groups are run by the Doncaster Health Visiting Team and Family Hubs, and are a great way to meet other parents in your area and socialise your little one with other babies, whilst having access to feeding support from professionals.
+Find out more about First Friends groups HERE.

 Other Breastfeeding Support